ordinarysoftware/8yhl7/README.md

 # KnnClustering
-Intially it was showing images but for some reason it stoped showing
+Unfortunatly it doesnt do clustering for water sky object yet Intially it was showing images but for some reason it stopped showing